DataDog/datadog-agent/docs/cloud-workload-security/README.md

-How to work with and generate CWS documentation
+How to edit and generate CWS documentation
 ==========================================

 ## Global folder structure